Some links in this post may be affiliate links

 Make sure that there is good air circulation as the orchid cannot tolerate hot and stuffy conditions.
 Keep the orchid away from drafts to avoid sudden changes in temperature as they can cause reduced growth and blooming.

 Spider Orchid requires a humidity of 60-70% to thrive.
 Set the pot on a wet pebble tray or use a cool mist humidifier to elevate humidity.
 Do not mist the leaves as it can lead to fungal diseases.
-Check out these techniques on how to raise increase humidity for houseplants.

 The best potting medium for Brassia Orchid should be rich in organic matter, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
 Most orchid potting mixes are ideal for this orchid.